-- Spot VMs in Batch do not support setting a max price and do not support price-based evictions.
+- Spot VMs in Batch don't support setting a max price and don't support price-based evictions.
 They can only be evicted for capacity reasons.

 - Spot VMs are only available for Virtual Machine Configuration pools and not for Cloud Service Configuration pools, which are deprecated.

-- Spot VMs are not available for some clouds, VM sizes, and subscription offer types.
+- Spot VMs aren't available for some clouds, VM sizes, and subscription offer types.
 See more about Spot limitations.

 - Learn about the Batch service workflow and primary resources such as pools, nodes, jobs, and tasks.